 - Muscle weakness around the joint.

-- Joint instability or buckling (knee gives out).
+- Joint instability or buckling (as when a knee gives out).

-Here are ways that OA may affect different parts of the body:
+OA may affect different parts of the body in different ways.

 - Hips.
-Pain is felt in the groin area or buttocks and sometimes on the inside of the knee or thigh.
+Pain in the groin area or buttocks and sometimes on the inside of the knee or thigh.

 - Knees.
 A “grating” or “scraping” feeling when moving the knee.

 - Fingers.
-Bony growths (spurs) at the edge of joints can cause fingers to become swollen, tender and red.
-There may be pain at the base of the thumb.
+Bony growths (spurs) at the edge of joints can cause fingers to become swollen, tender and red, sometimes with pain at the base of the thumb.

-Pain, reduced mobility, side effects from medications and other factors associated with osteoarthritis can lead to negative health effects not directly related to the joint disease.
+Pain, reduced mobility, side effects from medications and other factors associated with osteoarthritis can lead to health complications that are not caused by the disease itself.

 Obesity, Diabetes and Heart Disease

-Knee or hip pain may make it harder to exercise.
-That can cause or worsen weight gain and lead to obesity.
-Being overweight or obese can lead to the development of high cholesterol, diabetes, heart disease and high blood pressure.
+Painful joints, especially in the feet, ankles, knees, hip or back, make it harder to exercise.
+But physical activity is not only key to managing OA symptoms, it also can help prevent weight gain, which can lead to obesity.
+Being overweight or obese can lead to the development of high cholesterol, type 2 diabetes, heart disease and high blood pressure.

-Medical history, a physical examination and lab tests help to make an OA diagnosis.
+Medical history, a physical examination and lab tests help to make up the OA diagnosis.

 A primary care doctor may be the first person you talk to about joint pain.
-The doctor will go over medical history information, symptoms, how the pain affects activities, as well as medical problems and medication use.
-The doctor will look at and move the joints.
+The doctor will review your medical history, symptoms, how the pain affects activities, as well as your medical problems and medication use.
+He or she will also look at and move your joints, and may order imaging.
 These tests help to make the diagnosis:

 - Joint aspiration.
 After numbing the area, a needle is inserted into the joint to pull out fluid.
-This test will look for infection or crystals in the fluid .
-The results can help rule out other medical conditions or other forms of arthritis.
+This test will look for infection or crystals in the fluid to help rule out other medical conditions or other forms of arthritis.